Prostitution’s Collateral Damage, 20 Years On

 “But what is of greatest concern is the toll taken on vulnerable women including young women, and other sex sellers who’ve been caught up in the trade,” says Ritchie.

 Stop Demand says its stance and those of other advocates are not ‘anti-sex’.
 It distinguishes platforms like Tinder that facilitate hook ups for parties seeking sex.
 Prostitution, it says, is a very different beast - a trade where typically only one party wants sex, the buyer.
-For many, it is paid rape.
 Men, many of whom believe they have bought the right to inflict on their ‘purchase’, acts and abuse that would never be consented to by their wives, partners or Tinder hook ups.

 Decriminalisation has not, as touted in 2003, reduced the violence.
 At best, it offers avenues for reporting violence, but only after harm has occurred.
 At its extreme end, the law offered nothing to Bella Te Pania, Renee Duckmanton, Mellory Manning, Suzie Sutherland, a name suppressed 24-year-old, murdered women who were viciously and variously raped, bashed, set on fire, strangled, mutilated, and repeatedly run over and dumped, most by sex buyers.